Hill End Historic Site

-Hill End Historic Site is a heritage-listed former gold rush town and now township at Hill End, Bathurst Region, New South Wales, Australia.
-It was added to the New South Wales State Heritage Register on 2 April 1999.
+Hill End Historic Site is a heritage-listed township at Hill End, in the Central West region of New South Wales, Australia.
+Established as a gold rush town, the site was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Prior to c.
 1820, when the country around Hill End was settled by pastoralists such as Suttor and Cummings who ran sheep and cattle, it was the home of the Wiradjuri people.

 Payable gold was discovered in the Tambaroora and Hill End goldfields by mid 1851, following discoveries in the region in previous months.
 Shortly afterwards the population skyrocketed and, for a while, the area exceeded the Victorian fields in size and prosperity.
-Early efforts were focussed on alluvial gold and the towns of Hill End and Tambaroora grew up around the creeks and dams worked for that purpose.
+Early efforts were focused on alluvial gold and the towns of Hill End and Tambaroora grew up around the creeks and dams worked for that purpose.
 In 1859, with the imposition of an urban plan for Hill End, the town grew in a more orderly fashion and by the height of the second, larger rush in 1872, it was the largest inland settlement in the colony of New South Wales.
 In the latter part of the century, however, the population dwindled with the exhaustion of the major reefs in the area.
 Today the population stands at about one hundred and twenty, a stark contrast from the estimated 8,000 during its peak.